edgelessNetwork/contracts/README.md

 - **StEth:** Involves minting Wrapped Ether and bridging it to Edgeless Layer 2.
 - **Dai**: Involves minting Wrapped USD, optional auto-staking of Dai in the DSR_Manager, and bridging the Wrapped USD to Edgeless Layer 2.
 - **USDC**: The flow for USDC includes using the Maker Peg Stability Module to swap USDC for Dai, followed by the Dai flow.
-- **USDT**: For USDT, the process involves using the Curve Pool to swap USDT for Dai, followed by the standard Dai flow.
+- **Usdt**: For Usdt, the process involves using the Curve Pool to swap Usdt for Dai, followed by the standard Dai flow.

 ### Withdrawal Flows